 Our annual schedule includes regular workshops, retreats and meditation sittings.
 Events are open to everyone from beginners to experienced practitioners.
 We welcome you to join our spiritual friends network and experience the profound benefits of meditation practice.

-The schedule consists of traditional Theravada chanting (5 minutes), meditation (30-40 minutes, non-guided), recorded Dhamma talk (30 minutes) and a discussion based on the Dhamma talk.
+The schedule consists of meditation (first 15 minutes guided, then 25 minutes non-guided), recorded Dhamma talk (30 minutes) and a discussion based on the Dhamma talk.

 There is no registration - this event operates on a drop-in basis.